Jason Schappert: Career

-In 2018 Schappert and MzeroA we're named the 108th most entrepreneurial company in America.
+In 2018, Schappert and MzeroA we're named the 108th most entrepreneurial company in America.

-In 2019 Schappert’s company MzeroA tied for the top Online Ground School led by its interactive learning style.
+In 2019, Schappert’s company MzeroA tied for the top Online Ground School led by its interactive learning style.

-In 2021 Schappert partnered with the University of Arizona Forbes School of Business and Technology to deliver his aviation training courses making MzeroA the largest provider of manned and unmanned aircraft training.
+In 2021, Schappert partnered with the University of Arizona Forbes School of Business and Technology to deliver his aviation training courses making MzeroA the largest provider of crewed and uncrewed aircraft training.

 Schappert has a flight training YouTube channel where he regularly posts flight training videos geared towards knowledge and safety.